- Introduction

 Introduction

-By understanding how to create and customize these entities and resolvers, you can unleash the full potential of GraphQL in your applications.
+By understanding how to create and customise these entities, you can unleash the full potential of GraphQL in your applications.

 In GraphQL, entities represent the objects or data types in your system.
 They define the fields and relationships that can be queried and mutated.

-Resolvers, on the other hand, are responsible for resolving the queries and mutations against the underlying data sources.
+They are also responsible for connecting the data provider to Graphweaver which resolves the queries and mutations against the underlying data sources.

 Creating Data Provider Entities